Luton: Employment

 Of the town's working population (classified 16–74 years of age by the Office for National Statistics), 63% are employed.
 This figure includes students, the self-employed and those who are in part-time employment.
 11% are retired, 8% look after the family or take care of the home and 5% are unemployed.

 Transport

-Luton is situated less than 30 mi north of the centre of London, giving it good links with the City and other parts of the country via rail and major roads such as the M1 (which serves the town from junctions 10 and 11) and the A6.
+Luton is less than 30 mi north of the centre of London, giving it good links with the City and other parts of the country via rail and major roads such as the M1 (which serves the town from junctions 10 and 11) and the A6.

 The town has three railway stations: Luton, Leagrave and Luton Airport Parkway that are served by East Midlands Railway and Thameslink services.

 Luton is also home to London Luton Airport, one of the major feeder airports for London and the south-east.
 A light metro people mover track, Luton DART, opened in 2023, linking the airport and Luton Airport Parkway railway station.